I’m not going to lie: I almost cried inside the Schokoladefest. Tears of joy. Yeah, I like chocolate.

 Walking into the Schokoladefest felt like entering some Wonka-like world.
 A place where your chocolate dreams come true.

 Think of it as a craft chocolate festival with dozens of stands occupied by chocolatiers and confectioners.
-Not a place for the standard snack bars you might find at the grocery store counter.
+Not really a place for the standard snack bars you might find at the grocery store counter.
 Chocolate with finesse and imagination in a myriad of forms, colours and applications.

 Bars, pralines, dragees and spreads.
 Fruit dipped in chocolate.
 Pyramids of pastries.
 Ice cream and chocolate drinks.
 Cocoa beans and powders.
 All for sale with occasional samples for tasting, too.